m-m-adams/EEE499_lab_quiz_one_async_runtime/readme.md

 - Use `Arc<Mutex<SleepContext>>` for shared state with the thread (e.g. give it the current waker).
 - The waker can be obtained from the context (`cx.waker().clone()`).
 - The shared state must be locked before accessing or modifying it.
+- `std::thread::park_timeout` will pause the current thread until the specified time or its unparked.
+This allows you to manually unpark it through its handle to wake the thread on drop

 ## Part 2 - Runtime (runtime.rs)